roecrew/knock-knock/README.md

 ## Notes

-Ctrl-z is overridden, it acts as a next-address button when enumerating.
+Ctrl-z is overridden, it acts as a next-address button when enumerating through the address list.

 ```
 Trying 181.126.131.230...